manjaro/pacman-mirrors/docs/index.md

 ## MISC

 -h, \--help
 :   Show the help message

 -n, \--no-mirrorlist
-:   Skip mirrorlist generation
+:   Use to skip generation of mirrorlist

 -q, \--quiet
 :   Make pacman-mirrors silent